Advance Care Planning: Conversations Worth Having

 As families face the uncertainties of a cancer diagnosis and the COVID-19 pandemic, Social Work is putting together virtual support groups for patients and caregivers.
 Starting Monday, April 13, WebEx support groups will be offered.
 Learn more about online support groups.

-A cancer diagnosis can mean increased distress for patients and their families.
-Highly skilled and professionally trained in counseling, clinical social workers provide short-term counseling free of charge.
-Counseling services include:
+A cancer diagnosis can mean increased distress for patients and their loved ones.
+Highly skilled and professionally trained in counseling, clinical social workers provide short-term counseling free of charge to patients and caregivers.